Richard S. Hartunian

 Richard S. Hartunian (born January 13, 1961) is an American attorney who served as the United States Attorney for the Northern District of New York from 2010 to 2017.

 Resignation

-Hartunian submitted his resignation when it was requested on March 10, 2017, but the resignation was declined so that he could continue serving in office until June 2017 and thereby complete 20 years of service with the Justice Department.
-He was, along with Deirdre M. Daly one of two U.S. Attorneys granted this extension.
-He officially resigned on June 30, 2017.
+Hartunian submitted his resignation when it was requested on March 10, 2017, but Hartunian's resignation was declined; he would continue serving in office until June 2017, thereby completing 20 years of service with the Justice Department.
+He was one of two U.S. Attorneys granted this extension.

+Hartunian officially resigned on June 30, 2017.